Centrality, transverse momentum and collision energy dependence of the Tsallis parameters in relativistic heavy-ion

 \subsection{Collision energy dependence of Tsallis parameters}

 The variations of the Tsallis parameters, $q$, $T$, and the normalization parameter, $V$, are scanned over the collision energy $\sqrt{s_{NN}}$ from RHIC to LHC energies.
 The results of the fits to $p_{\rm T}$ spectra up to a value of 2~GeV/$c$ are presented in Fig.~\ref{Fig:q-s}.
 At RHIC energies, the fits are performed for $\pi^+$, and at the LHC energies, the fits are presented for $\pi^+ + \pi^-$.
-For clarity, results are presented for only central (0-5\%, 5-10\%) and peripheral (70-80\%) collisions.
-The following observations are made regarding the collision energy dependence of these parameters: \begin{itemize} \item{ The parameter $q$ as a function of collisions energy shows that for all centralities $q$ increases with the increase of collision energy.
-A closer look at the centrality dependence shows that at low collision energy (below $\sqrt{s_{NN}}=27$~GeV), $q$ increases from peripheral to central collisions, whereas at higher energies, the $q$ decreases from peripheral to central collisions. } \item{ The parameter $T$ decreases with the increase of the collision energy.
-Another important observation is that $T$ increases from peripheral to central collisions at all collision energies. } \item{The variation of $V$ with collisions energy shows that, $V$ increases consistently with increasing $\sqrt{s_{NN}}$.
-This is reasonable as the system size and hence particle productions increases with $\sqrt{s_{NN}}$ and centrality. } \end{itemize}
+For clarity, results are presented only for central (0--5\%, 5--10\%) and peripheral (70--80\%) collisions.
+The following observations are made regarding the collision energy dependence of these parameters: \begin{itemize} \item{The parameter $q$ as a function of collision energy shows that for all centralities $q$ increases with the increase of collision energy.
+A closer look at the centrality dependence shows that at RHIC energy $q$ remains unchanged with the centrality within the uncertainty, whereas, in higher energies, $q$ decreases from peripheral to central collisions. } \item{The parameter $T$ decreases with the increase of the collision energy.
+Another important observation is that $T$ increases from peripheral to central collisions at all collision energies.} \item{The variation of $V$ with collision energy shows that, $V$ increases consistently with increasing $\sqrt{s_{NN}}$.
+This is reasonable as the system size and hence particle productions increase with $\sqrt{s_{NN}}$ and centrality.} \end{itemize}